 To finalize our series on reflections from Seattle and Gigabit Squared, I discuss open access networks and how the requirement that a network directly pay all its costs effectively dooms it in the U.S. Read part one here and part two here.
-I started this series because I felt that the Gigabit Squared failure in Seattle revealed some important truths that can be glossed over in our [no-glossary]rush[/no-glossary] to expand access to fast, affordable, and reliable Internet connections.
+I started this series because I felt that the Gigabit Squared failure in Seattle revealed some important truths that can be glossed over in our rush to expand access to fast, affordable, and reliable Internet connections.

 The benefits of public-private-partnerships in these networks have often been overstated while the risks and challenges have been understated.
 We have seen them work and believe communities should continue to seek them where appropriate, but they should not be rushed into because they are less controversial than other solutions.